Volleyball: Basic play

 The ball is usually played with the hands or arms, but players can legally strike or push (short contact) the ball with any part of the body.

-A number of consistent techniques have evolved in volleyball, including spiking and blocking (because these plays are made above the top of the net, the vertical jump is an athletic skill emphasized in the sport) as well as passing, setting, specialized player positions, and offensive and defensive structures.
+A number of consistent techniques have evolved in volleyball, including spiking and blocking (because those plays are made above the top of the net, the vertical jump is an athletic skill emphasized in the sport) as well as passing, setting, and specialized player positions.
+Offensive and defensive structures are also key plays.

 History

 Origins

-In December 1895, in Holyoke, Massachusetts (United States), William G. Morgan, a YMCA physical education director, created a new game called Mintonette, a name derived from the game of badminton, as a pastime to be played (preferably) indoors and by any number of players.
-The game took some of its characteristics from other sports such as baseball, tennis and handball.
-Another indoor sport, basketball, was catching on in the area, having been invented just ten miles (sixteen kilometres) away in the city of Springfield, Massachusetts, only four years before.
-Mintonette was designed to be an indoor sport, less rough than basketball, for older members of the YMCA, while still requiring a bit of athletic effort.
+William G. Morgan invented the sport in 1895 while he was the YMCA physical education director in Holyoke, Massachusetts.
+Because he originally derived the game from badminton, he initially named the sport mintonette.
+He was a one-time student of basketball inventor James Naismith and invented the game for his clients at the YMCA, most of whom were middle-aged businessmen for whom the physical demands of basketball were too great.

-The first rules, written down by William G. Morgan, called for a net 6 ft 6 in high, a 25 × 50 ft court, and any number of players.
+The first rules, written down by Morgan, called for a net 6 ft 6 in high, a 25 × 50 ft court, and any number of players.
 A match was composed of nine innings with three serves for each team in each inning, and no limit to the number of ball contacts for each team before sending the ball to the opponents' court.
 In case of a serving error, a second try was allowed.
 Hitting the ball into the net was considered a foul (with loss of the point or a side-out)—except in the case of the first-try serve.

 After an observer, Alfred Halstead, noticed the volleying nature of the game at its first exhibition match in 1896, played at the International YMCA Training School (now called Springfield College), the game quickly became known as volleyball (it was originally spelled as two words: "volley ball).
 Volleyball rules were slightly modified by the International YMCA Training School and the game spread around the country to various YMCAs.

 In the early 1900s Spalding, through its publishing company American Sports Publishing Company, produced books with complete instruction and rules for the sport.